-- 1.2 Government intervention and the appointment of Commissioners, changes in key senior officers within the Council and the issuing of two Section 114 notices has led the Council to undertake a deep dive into its compliance and processes. - 1.3 Birmingham City Council is committed to acting in the public interest, in resolving its financial difficulties and making inclusive, robust decisions and plans that will see an improved Council and services for its citizens at the end of the process. - 1.4 The Council recognises that the Annual Governance Statement (AGS) is a valuable means of explaining its governance arrangements to its citizens, service users, taxpayers and other stakeholders.
+- 1.2 Birmingham City Council is committed to acting in the public interest, in resolving its financial difficulties and making inclusive, robust decisions and plans that will see an improved Council and services for its citizens at the end of the process.
+However, it is clear that these changes will take time. - 1.3 October 2024 saw the appointment of a new Managing Director, Joanne Roney, and a new Corporate Leadership appointed late 2024/early 2025.
+The Council has worked to reset its guiding principals and updated policies and procedures to improve its ways of working. - 1.4 The Council recognises that the Annual Governance Statement (AGS) is a valuable means of explaining its governance arrangements to its citizens, service users, taxpayers and other stakeholders.
 The report holds the Council to account and sets out how the controls it has in place manage the risk that it will fail to deliver its strategic outcomes. - 1.5 The council is required by law to conduct a review, at least once a year, of the effectiveness of its governance arrangements, and communicate this publicly in an annual governance statement.
-This report covers the financial year 2023/24 and accompanies the Council's statutory accounts. - 1.6 The AGS has been produced in an open and honest manner alongside the delayed 2022/23 AGS.
-Such delays has meant that the areas of concern over the governance arrangements are duplicated over the two financial years.
-This AGS has reviewed the council's performance across all of its activities.
-The review has identified a number of areas where its governance arrangements could be improved and strengthened, and these are set out at the end of the document. - 1.7 Birmingham City Council is committed to addressing each of these governance issues identified and will continue to seek to improve as a Council and address the shortcomings identified in this AGS.
+This report covers the financial year 2024/25 and accompanies the Council's statutory accounts. - 1.6 For the last four financial years, the Council has been delayed in publishing its Statement of Accounts and AGS, meaning the areas of concern identified were often reported too late for improvement to be made in a timely manner.
+This 2024/25 AGS has been produced close to the end of the relevant financial year and therefore its findings should be addressed in appropriately to ensure they do not continue into the 2025/26 financial year. - 1.7 This AGS has reviewed the council's performance across all of its activities.
+The review has identified a number of areas where its governance arrangements could be improved and strengthened, and these are set out at the end of the document. - 1.8 Birmingham City Council is committed to addressing each of these governance issues identified and will continue to seek to improve as a Council and address the shortcomings identified in this AGS.
 Progress in implementing the action plan set out in the AGS will be carefully monitored during the year ahead, and an update will be reported in next year's AGS.